0ddlab/outworked/README.md

 <details>
 <summary><strong>Do I need a Claude API key?</strong></summary>

-No. Outworked uses Claude Code under the hood, so you just need Claude Code installed and authenticated.
-Your existing Claude Code subscription covers usage.
+Nope.
+Outworked runs on Claude Code, so your existing subscription covers everything.
+No extra keys or billing to set up.

 </details>